morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 ## What else can I do with the playground?

-You can adjust the playground after it is launched using the Launch Utility, i.e. the `launch` command that you have already used in previous sessions.
+You can adjust the playground after it is launched using the Launch Utility, i.e. the `launch` command that you have already used in previous sections.

 Usually, the command is followed by a few targets separated by space.
 It then launches the targets in order of appearance one by one, e.g. this is going to launch `kubernetes`, then `helm`:
 ```shell